aspleym/TMM4275-Assignment-2/README.md

 If the user imports a csv-file, the file will be stored on the server.
 The premade templates are already stored on the server.

+A preview of the loaded maze will be presented in the preview box to the right using *three.js* library.

 When the user clicks _Generate Trajectory_ the page will generate a welding trajectory for the given maze.
 The trajectory will be stored on the fuseki server.

 A DFA generator will read the trajectory from the fuseki server and make a DFA-file displaying the trajectory and the maze.